Skip to content

 In early 2025, Canada introduced major policy shifts:

 • Cap on Study Permits: Canada has imposed a cap on the number of study permits issued, especially affecting private colleges.
-Each province has its quota.
+Each province has its quota, as confirmed by Immigration, Refugees and Citizenship Canada (IRCC) .

 • Stricter DLI Verification: Only Designated Learning Institutions (DLIs) with strong academic standards are supported.